lf-lang/playground-lingua-franca/examples/Python/src/web-server/README.md

 This example shows how to create an HTTP web server backend in Lingua Franca python target.

-## Application

-In this example, we will build a distributed logging service with two replicated databases, each database with an HTTP web server that handles add log and get log requests from frontend.
-The HTTP web server backend is `Logging.lf`, and the frontend is `logging.html`.
-Valid requests are of the following three kinds:

-- Add log: adds a log to the distributed database.
-The add log request is broadcast to all database replicas.
-- Get log: get all historical logs from a single database.
-This returns without waiting for consistency, so the logs could be out of order and inconsistent with each other.
-- Get log consistent: get consistent historical logs from a single database.
-This request will respond more slowly but with consistency, meaning requests to different replicas will return identical logs if the requests have the same timestamp.

 ## HTTP Server

 Building an HTTP server in the Lingua Franca Python target is a nontrivial task for several reasons: